schatzcenter/CBREC/CBREC-Fire/README.md

 ### Prerequisites

 This project was written in R using the Rstudio project framework.
-Occasionally, the existing Consume functions (written in Python) were used for testing, primarily through the rstudio interface with the reticulate package, though jupyter notebooks were also employed.

 #### Software requirements